Hello!

 My Story

 I am a fourth-grade teacher at St. Charles Elementary in Michigan and a graduate student pursuing my Master's in Instructional Technology.
 With experience designing engaging learning experiences, integrating meaningful technology, and supporting student self-regulation, I am passionate about creating classroom environments where all learners can thrive.
-My work blends intructional design, SEL practices, and innovative digital tools to support authentic learning and empower students to grow with confidence and curiosity.
+My work blends intructional design, social-emotional learning (SEL) practices, and innovative digital tools to support authentic learning and empower students to grow with confidence and curiosity.

 My Approach to Teaching